Springhill House

 Springhill is a 17th-century plantation house in the townland of Ballindrum near Moneymore, County Londonderry in Northern Ireland.
-It has been the property of the National Trust since 1957 and, in addition to the house, gardens and park, there is a costume collection and a purported ghost.
+It has been the property of the National Trust since 1957 and, in addition to the house, gardens and park, there is a costume collection.

 It is open from March to June, and September on weekends, and is open to the public seven days a week during July and August.

 Features

 This 17th-century unfortified house was built about 1680-1695 and was originally surrounded by a defensive bawn.
 Around 1765 two single-storey wings were added and the entrance front was modified to its present arrangement of seven windows across its width.